 The University will not interfere with the rights of individuals and groups to the free expression of their views or impermissibly regulate their speech based on its content or viewpoint.
 NWOSU may establish reasonable time, place, and manner restrictions on Expressive Activity.
-Such restrictions must be content-neutral, narrowly tailored to serve a significant governmental interest, and allow ample alternative channels for communication of the information.
+Such restrictions must be content-neutral, and allow ample alternative channels for communication of the information.
 No event or Expressive Activity shall be permitted to substantially disrupt normal University operations.

 Oklahoma statute states that the outdoor areas of the NWOSU campus are deemed public forums for the Campus Community.
-Guests are also invited to outdoor public spaces.
-Outdoor areas of campus are the generally accessible outdoor areas where members of the Campus Community and guests are commonly allowed, such as grassy areas, walkways, and common areas.
-Outdoor areas where access is restricted from the majority of the Campus Community and guests are not included.
+Individuals or organizations not a member of the Campus Community are also invited to use outdoor public forum spaces for the purposes of non-commercial expression.
+Outdoor areas of campus are the generally accessible outdoor areas where members of the Campus Community are commonly allowed, such as grassy areas, walkways, and common areas.
+Outdoor areas where access is restricted from the majority of the Campus Community are not included.